Close

 Who we work with

-For LSHTM staff and research partners seeking help in any aspect of planning, design, implementation or analysis of a trial, please contact us at trialsnetwork@lshtm.ac.uk and we will connect you with an appropriate expert.
+For LSHTM staff and research partners seeking advice in any aspect of planning, design, implementation or analysis of a trial, please contact one of the above groups, or email us at trialsnetwork@lshtm.ac.uk and we will connect you with an appropriate expert.

 Trials Network steering committee